- 2 Bedrooms

 Here at Big Fish Units...
 This fourth-floor oceanside property has two bedrooms and two bathrooms.
 This apartment, which sleeps up to six people, is located in the South Tower of the Sea Watch Resort in Myrtle Beach and has a private terrace with a view of the ocean.
 It features new countertops, a full-sized refrigerator, and modern cabinets.
 This resort features multiple pools, direct access to the beach, and is near the House of Blues, Alabama Theatre, and Tanger Outlets.
 View why we adore this suite by coming!

-All the modern amenities are supplied in this newly modernized apartment, including a cooktop, a full-sized refrigerator, and modern faucets.
+All the modern amenities are supplied in this freshly modernized apartment, including a cooktop, a full-sized refrigerator, and modern faucets.
 The kitchen is aligned with granite countertops.
-Welcome to your roomy balcony overlooking the ocean, your home away from home.
+Welcome to your cavernous balcony overlooking the ocean, your home away from home.
 Our fourth-floor, two-bedroom apartment directly on the beach features a king bed in the main bedroom and two full beds in the second bedroom, comfortably sleeping up to six people.
 There are two separate bathrooms and a living area.

 Everything is new in the refurbished kitchen, including a full-sized stove, granite countertops, and new cabinets.
 Along with pots and pans, glasses, silverware, cheese grater, cutting board, can opener, knives, coffee machine, and vegetable peeler, the kitchen is entirely equipped with everything you might need for your stay.
 With the kitchen and living space open, you can take in the ocean vistas!